 AT LARGE ELECTION

-Three Members at Large will be elected on April 24, 2017, following the Halifax District Election.
+Three Members at Large were elected on April 24, 2017, following the Halifax District Election.
 All lawyers and non-practising members are eligible to run and vote for these positions.
-See the 2017 At Large Election page for complete details about the electronic voting procedure.
-Biographies for the five candidates will be available there shortly.

 - experience in the particular areas of focus in Council’s Strategic Plan;